 - 8. Can I naturalize if I have a criminal record?

-Naturalization is the process by which foreigners become U.S. citizens.
+Naturalization is the process by which foreigners gain United States citizenship.
 Typically, aliens may qualify for naturalization in any of the following four circumstances.

-- Legal permanent residence (LPR): Foreigners who have had green cards for five years may be eligible for naturalization.
+- Lawful permanent residence (LPR): Foreigners who have had green cards for five years may be eligible for naturalization.

 - Wedlock: Foreigners who are married to American citizens may apply for naturalization after having a green card for three years.